-With its Big Bang! prize, VHomes plans launch three to six additional homes this summer and then look to raise a seed round from investors in the fall and winter.
+With the $10,000 Technology Sector Award, sponsored by the Institute for Innovation and Entrepreneurship, VHomes plans launch three to six additional homes this summer and then look to raise a seed round from investors in the fall and winter.
 “We believe with an existing portfolio of four homes and $52,000 in revenue in 2020, we are positioned to raise seed money and scale this business aggressively in 2021/2022.”

 Bio-manufacturing is a $140+ billion industry that produces nutrient-rich foods, life-saving medications and critical industrial chemicals.
 The industry is experiencing a lot of growth and change as innovative new startups enter the field.
 But sensing technologies used during the bio-manufacturing process have not kept up with this expansion.